axeluhl/sailing-analytics/wiki/info/landscape/olympic-plan-for-paris-marseille-2024.md

 ### Test Primary Mater Failures with no Internet Connection

 Combine the above scenarios: a failing production master (hardware or VM-only) will require different tunnel re-configurations, especially regarding the then local security-service.sapsailing.com environment which may need to move to the shadow laptop.

+## TODO Before / During On-Site Set-Up (Both, Test Event and OSG2024)

+* Add SSH public keys for password-less private keys of ``sap-p1-1`` and ``sap-p1-2`` to ``ec2-user@paris-ssh.sapsailing.com:.ssh/authorized_keys.org`` so that when the authorized_keys file is updated automatically, the on-site keys are still preserved.
+* Create LetsEncrypt certificates for the NGINX installations for paris2024.sapsailing.com and security-service.sapsailing.com and install to the two on-site laptops' NGINX environments
+* Ensure the MongoDB installations on both laptops use